what is the clear float experience?

 In this video, Bryce takes you through the science of floating and why it is so valuable in our increasingly hectic lives.

 clear float spa offers guided floating meditations, calming floating music and different lighting options for those just getting into the practice or complete silence and darkness if that is what your prefer.
 If you don’t meditate and just want to relax for an hour without your phone, email or distractions we welcome that as well.

 Our float pods can be fully customized however you want and we are excited to see how people choose to customize their experience!

 First time floating?
 Watch our instructional video on what to expect!

 The pre-float experience (video)

 kate's testimonial (video)

 Shaving before your float

-For men, avoid shaving your face at least six hours before you float.
-For women, avoid shaving your body at least 12 hours before your float.
+Avoid shaving your face, legs or any body part at least six-twelve hours before you float.
 Any lesions will be distracting due to the Epsom salt sting.